wprender/cloudbreak-docs/docs/azure.md

 # Interactive mode

 Start the shell with `cbd util cloudbreak-shell`.
-This will launch the Cloudbreak shell inside a Docker container and you are ready to start using it.
+This will launch the Cloudbreak Shell inside a Docker container and you are ready to start using it.

-You have to copy files into the cbd working directory, which you would like to use from shell.
+You have to copy files into the `cbd` working directory, which you would like to use from shell.
 For example if your `cbd` working directory is `~/prj/cbd` then copy your blueprint and public ssh key file into this directory.
 You can refer to these files with their names from the shell.

 ### Create a cloud credential